10 Useful Ways to Reuse an Old Router: Don’t Throw It Away!

 While easier options are available, you might use this to get a better understanding of home automation.

 7. Convert Your Router Into a NAS Drive

-Looking for a way to store your data on a single storage device and access it from anywhere in your home?
-You need Network Attached Storage (NAS), which is basically a hard disk drive that is attached to your network.
+Looking for a way to store your data on a single device and access it from anywhere in your home?
+You need Network Attached Storage (NAS), which is basically a hard disk drive attached to your network.

 While NAS devices are affordable enough, with an old router hanging around, you can save money.
-Note that this is limited to routers that can run custom firmware (like DD-WRT) and a spare USB port, and routers that let you browse the contents of any connected USB devices.
+Note that this is limited to routers that can run custom firmware (like DD-WRT) and have a USB port.
+You should also be able to browse the contents of any connected USB devices via the router.

-Once set up, your custom-built NAS should give you instant access to your important data from anywhere in the house, using any device.
+Once set up, your custom-built NAS should give you instant access to your files from anywhere in the house.

 Your Old Router Isn’t So Old After All!

-These are all great ways to repurpose an old router, and even if your router is really old and misses some key modern wireless networking features, you can still use it as a switch, or even a guest network.
+These are all great ways to repurpose an old router, no matter how old it might be.
+Even if it misses some key wireless features, you can still use it as a switch, or a guest network.

 If none of this works, however, it might be time to consider selling or recycling the device.
 See our tips for reusing old hardware for more.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.